WorklifeBarometer/API/Documentation/Index.md

 ```

 ## PUT /v1.0/Company/{companyId}/Employee
 This call makes a complete set based change of all employees in the system.
+Large requests may be put on a queue, as processing can take a while.
+To monitor such queued requests use the api calls action (see below).

 >If employee A, B and C exists in Howdy and employee B, C and D are sent via this call then:
 >- A will be removed